qmk/qmk_firmware/docs/newbs_building_firmware.md

     Ψ Created a new keymap called <github_username> in: /home/me/qmk_firmware/keyboards/clueboard/66/rev3/keymaps/<github_username>.

-This is the location of your new `keymap.c` file.
+This is the location of your new `keymap.json` file.

-## Open `keymap.c` In Your Favorite Text Editor
+## Open `keymap.json` In Your Favorite Text Editor

-Open your `keymap.c` file in your text editor.
+Open your `keymap.json` file in your text editor.
 Inside this file you'll find the structure that controls how your keyboard behaves.
 At the top of `keymap.c` there may be some defines and enums that make the keymap easier to read.
 Farther down you'll find a line that looks like this:

     const uint16_t PROGMEM keymaps[][MATRIX_ROWS][MATRIX_COLS] = {